 - 1. Cover a hard, clean, level surface with sheeting.
 This surface shall be large enough that there will be neither a loss of material nor the accidental addition of foreign material. - 2.
 Place the sample from the agency approved container(s) into a conical pile on that surface. - 3.
-Mix the material thoroughly by turning the entire sample over a minimum of four times with a flatbottom scoop; or by alternately lifting each corner of the sheeting and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
-Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one, or lifting both opposite corners. - 4.
+Mix the material thoroughly by turning the entire sample over a minimum of four times: - a.
+Use a flat-bottom scoop; or - b.
+Alternately lift each corner of the sheeting and pull it over the sample diagonally toward the opposite corner, causing the material to be rolled. - 4.
+Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one or lifting both opposite corners. - 5.
 Grasp the sheeting and roll the conical pile into a cylinder (loaf), then flatten the top.
-Make a visual observation to determine that the material is homogenous. - 5.
-Pull the sheeting so at least 1⁄4 of the length of the loaf is off the edge of the counter.
-Allow this material to drop into a container to be saved.
-As an alternate, using a straightedge, slice off approximately 1⁄4 of the length of the loaf and place in a container to be saved. - 6.
-Pull material off the edge of the counter and drop into an appropriate size sample pan or container for the test to be performed.
-Continue removing material from the loaf until the proper size sample has been acquired.
-As an alternate, using a straightedge, slice off an appropriate size sample from the length of the loaf and place in a sample pan or container. - 7.
-Repeat step 6 until all the samples for testing have been obtained. - Note2: When reducing the sample to test size it is advisable to take several small increments, determining the mass each time until the proper minimum size is achieved.
-Unless the sample size is grossly in excess of the minimum or exceeds the maximum test size, use the sample as reduced for the test.
+Make a visual observation to determine that the material is homogenous. - 6.
+Remove one quarter of the length of the loaf and place in a container to be saved; by either:

-8. Retain and properly identify the remaining unused portion of the HMA sample for further testing if required by the agency.
+- a.
+Pull sheeting over edge of counter and drop material into container. - b.
+Use a straightedge at least as wide as the full loaf to slice off material and place into container. - 7.
+Obtain an appropriate sample mass for the test to be performed; by either: - a.
+Pull sheeting over edge of counter and drop cross sections of the material into container until proper sample mass has been obtained. - b.
+Use a straightedge at least as wide as the full loaf to slice off cross sections of the material until proper sample mass has been obtained and place into container. - Note 1: When reducing the sample to test size it is advisable to take several small increments, determining the mass each time until the proper minimum size is achieved.
+Unless the sample size is grossly in excess of the minimum or exceeds the maximum test size, use the sample as reduced for the test. - 8.
+Repeat Step 7 until all the samples for testing have been obtained or until final quarter of the original loaf is reached. - 9.
+Retain and properly identify the remaining unused portion of the asphalt mixture sample for further testing if required by the agency.